clmoro/awesome-robotics-genai-reinforcement-learning-integration/README.md

 ### Base Model

+The Base Model section classifies the papers according to their backbone architecture, briefly describes their features, and summarizes key aspects in tables.
+These aspects are important when selecting a tool for the RL tasks

 ## 1. Large Language Models Enhance Reasoning Capabilities in RL Agents
  ### 1.1 Inverse RL: generating the reward function through LLMs
   - Accelerating Reinforcement Learning of Robotic Manipulations via Feedback from Large Language Models [[paper]](https://arxiv.org/abs/2311.02379)